-Coursework in the discipline combines the achievement of greater language proficiency in the areas of reading, writing, speaking and listening with a basic knowledge of German culture and methods of critical interpretation.
-There have been major thinkers in almost every field, from physics to philosophy, economics and psychology, who were German-speakers, and today Germany contributes significantly to political, cultural and economic developments in Europe.
-German studies also furthers critical thinking skills while fostering cross-cultural understanding.
+Coursework in the discipline combines the achievement of greater language proficiency in the areas of reading, writing, speaking and listening with a knowledge of German culture and methods of critical interpretation.
+There have been major thinkers in almost every field, from physics to philosophy, economics and psychology, who were German-speakers.
+In the 21st century, Germany contributes significantly to political, cultural and economic developments in Europe.
+German studies also furthers critical thinking skills while fostering cross-cultural understanding and cultural humility.

 The German studies program has as its goal that all majors achieve an intermediate-high to advanced-low proficiency in the areas of linguistic and cultural knowledge.
-This means German majors can communicate not only about daily needs but that they also can understand and articulate positions on social, literary or cultural topics with a reasonable amount of linguistic accuracy.
-This is to say that as students progress through the major, they learn various theoretical approaches to the interpretation of cultural artifacts and must, therefore, keep working on their German language skills to acquire the vocabulary and syntax necessary to express more complicated ideas and concepts.
-In general, students' comprehension skills, reading and listening are further developed than their production skills, speaking and writing when finishing the major.
-Additional aspects inherent to this goal include increasing students' understanding of the way in which cultural artifacts, literature, film, theatre, music, art, advertising, etc., are embedded in a historical context that determines gender, class and race relations within the target culture(s).
+German majors can communicate in everyday life in a German-speaking country and can understand and articulate positions on social, literary or cultural topics with a reasonable amount of linguistic accuracy.
+As students progress through the major, they learn various theoretical approaches to the interpretation of cultural artifacts and progress in their German language skills to acquire the vocabulary and syntax necessary to express more complicated ideas and concepts.
+In general, students' comprehension skills, reading and listening, are further developed than their production skills, speaking and writing, when finishing the major.
+Additional aspects inherent to this goal include increasing students' understanding of the way in which cultural artifacts (literature, film, theatre, music, art, advertising, etc.) are embedded in a historical context that determines gender, class and race relations within the target culture(s).
 Simultaneously, comparisons and contrasts are made in regard to the learners' own cultural background(s) in order to foster cross-cultural understanding.

-All German studies majors will work on developing their skills in writing by taking at least two writing-intensive courses (W2) beginning with: GRMN 204 Introduction to German Studies.
-In addition, every course in the major will include a variety of writing assignments, reaction papers, arguments in regard to a specific question and/or research papers.
-In every course a student takes at Bucknell that counts toward the major, students will give at least one oral presentation (either individually or in a group).
+All German majors will work on developing their skills in writing by taking one writing-intensive (W2) course: GRMN 204 Introduction to German Studies.
+In addition, every course in the major will include a variety of writing assignments, response papers, arguments in regard to a specific question and/or research papers.
+In every course a student completes as part of the major, students will give at least one oral presentation (either individually or in a group).
 All of the courses that count toward the major are discussion-oriented so students get plenty of opportunities to develop their abilities to articulate their interpretation of the material at hand, to ask questions of others, and to respond to questions.
 The oral and written work will require students to consult online German resources, scholarly journals and other print materials.
-In GRMN 204 Introduction to German Studies, students will receive discipline-specific instruction on how to locate, to evaluate and to use scholarly information in the field of German studies.
-These skills will be reviewed and refined in other 200 and 300-level courses.
+In GRMN 204 Introduction to German Studies, students will receive discipline-specific instruction on how to locate, evaluate and use scholarly information in the interdisciplinary field of German.
+These skills will be reviewed and refined in other 200-level and 300-level courses.